The safety of young people is paramount at Waterford Youth Arts.

-Ollie is the artistic director of WYA and is the person responsible for dealing with any issues related to child protection and welfare in the organisation.
+Ollie is Artistic Director of WYA and as Designated person, is responsible for dealing with any issues related to child protection and welfare in the organisation.
 Ollie's role is to respond to any concerns that may be identified.

 If we have concerns about the welfare of the child/young person we will:

-Respond to the needs of the child or young person Inform the primary carers on an ongoing basis unless this action puts the child or young person at further risk.
-Where there are child protection and welfare concerns we are obliged to pass these on to the duty social worker and, in an emergency, the gardai in the event of a complaint against a member of staff we will immediately ensure
+Respond to the needs of the child or young person, act in line with policy on safety, inform the primary carers on an ongoing basis unless this action puts the child or young person at further risk.
+Where there are child protection and welfare concerns we are obliged to pass these on to the duty social worker and, in an emergency, the Gardaí.
+In the event of a complaint against a member of staff, we will immediately ensure

 the safety of the child/young person and inform parents/carers/responsible adults as appropriate.

 Complaints and comments procedure

 WYA has a complaints and comments procedure and primary carers, children/young people and staff can contact the Administrator Cathy Hanrahan by post or by email: email@example.com post to: WYA, The Arch, Barrack Street, Waterford.